hapytex/django-antipatterns/antipattern/imports.md

 solinks: []
 ---

-Often it's necessary to import modules that you use in your code and often you see them imported as below:
+Often it's necessary to import modules used in your code and often you see them imported as below:

 ```python
 from projects.models import Project